 Return to Home Page

-You may find it easier to buy one of the BEGINNER'S SETs which are listed lower down the page here .
+You may find it easier to buy one of the SETS which are listed lower down the page here .
 Note that I have recently added an extra set, and changed the names.
-Still further down the page you can find information about PAYMENT here and POSTAGE here .
+Still further down the page you can find information about PAYMENT here and POSTAGE here

 VAT All prices include VAT.
 My VAT number is GB 917 5685 87.

 ORDER FORM If you wish to purchase by cheque, please print out an order form: ORDER FORM Though not essential, it will help ensure that you provide all the information, and so avoid delays.
 If you can't print, please write your order on a sheet of paper, remembering to specify your height if you are ordering a snath.
 If you wish to pay by bank transfer please email me at firstname.lastname@example.org

 Description Length cm Weight gm (approx) Price, inc VAT.